openimsdk/openkf/CONTRIBUTING.md

 #### PR Description

-PR is the only way to make change to OpenFY project files.
+PR is the only way to make change to OpenKF project files.
 To help reviewers better get your purpose, **PR** description could not be too detailed.
-We encourage contributors to follow the [PR template](https://github.com/OpenIMSDK/OpenFY/tree/main/.github/PULL_REQUEST_TEMPLATE.md) to finish the pull request.
+We encourage contributors to follow the [PR template](https://github.com/OpenIMSDK/OpenKF/tree/main/.github/PULL_REQUEST_TEMPLATE.md) to finish the pull request.

-You can find some very formal PR in [RFC](https://github.com/OpenIMSDK/OpenFY/issues?q=is%3Aissue+is%3Aopen+RFC+label%3ARFC) issues and learn about them.
+You can find some very formal PR in [RFC](https://github.com/OpenIMSDK/OpenKF/issues?q=is%3Aissue+is%3Aopen+RFC+label%3ARFC) issues and learn about them.

 **📖 Opening PRs:**